Who Gets Asthma?

 Asthma can be controlled, but there's no asthma cure.
 There are, however, certain goals in asthma treatment.
-If you are unable to achieve all of these goals, it means asthma is not in good control.
+If you are unable to achieve all of these goals, it means your asthma is not under control.
 You should contact your asthma care provider for help with asthma.

 The treatment goals include the following: